Quantum battery with non-Hermitian charging: Enhancement of power with symmetric charger

-\textbf{\(\mathcal{PT}\)-symmetric Hamiltonian as a Charger}.
-The quantum battery is charged by using a local $\mathcal{PT}$-symmetric Hamiltonian which can be simulated in the laboratory \cite{Tang2016,Li2019} as a dilation of higher dimensional Hilbert space \cite{unther2008,kawabata2017,huang2019}.
+The quantum battery is charged by using a local $\mathcal{PT}$-symmetric Hamiltonian which can be simulated in the laboratory \cite{Tang2016,Li2019} as a dilation of higher dimensional Hilbert space \cite{unther2008,OriginalNaimark,huang2019}.
 It is expressed as